 Instructions

 - Cover pan with aluminum foil and bake covered 45 minutes.
-Remove the foil and bake uncovered another 30 minutes.
+Remove the foil, add some of the reserve syrup, and bake uncovered another 30 minutes.
 Remove and let cool.

 Notes